-1. Introduction
+1: Introduction

-- This Guidance Note sets out standards of conduct for occasions when incorrect pricing of authorised collective investment schemes takes place and when the Commission considers compensation is required.
-The Commission would expect managers and designated trustees/custodians (henceforth trustees) of authorised collective investment schemes to observe this guidance when complying with the Rules made under the Protection of Investors (Bailiwick of Guernsey) Law, 1987 as amended ("the Rules").
+This Guidance Note sets out the pricing controls and checks which Managers and Trustees should apply together with the standards of conduct expected for occasions when incorrect pricing issues relating to of authorised Collective Investment Schemes takes place and when the Commission considers compensation is required.
+The Commission would expect Managers and Trustees designated trustees/custodians (henceforth trustees) of authorised Collective Investment Schemes to observe this guidance when complying with the Rules made under the Protection of Investors (Bailiwick of Guernsey) the Law., 1987 as amended ("the Rules").
 This Guidance Note describes the way in which the Commission will apply the Rules in practice when monitoring and enforcing compliance.
-It does not constitute legal advice by the Commission; interpretation of the Rules is ultimately a matter for the Courts. - 1.2 The Commission's general intention is to require managers and trustees to exercise due diligence over pricing and for managers to compensate investors unless the error is of minimal significance.
-This Guidance Note gives a wide discretion to the trustees of authorised collective investment schemes to determine in any particular case whether or not compensation is required.
-The trustee has a fiduciary duty and must decide, in consultation with the manager, and in accordance with that duty, how any such discretion should be exercised in any particular case.
-This Guidance Note is designed to ensure consistency but is not intended to be exhaustive. - 1.3 This Guidance Note introduces a reasonable de minimis figure but at the same time indicates to managers and trustees the need for tight controls over pricing routines to reduce the likelihood of incorrect pricing arising.
+It does not constitute legal advice by the Commission; interpretation of the Rules is ultimately a matter for the Courts.
+The Commission will take this Guidance Note into account when assessing a Manager or Trustee's compliance with the minimum criteria for licensing under the Law.

+The Commission's general intention is to require Managers and Trustees to exercise due diligence over pricing and for Managers to compensate investors unless the error is of minimal significance.
+This Guidance Note gives a wide discretion to the Trustees of authorised Collective Investment Schemes to determine in any particular case whether or not compensation is required.
+The Trustee has a fiduciary an oversight duty and must decide, in consultation with the Manager, and in accordance with that duty, how any such discretion should be exercised in any particular case.
+This Guidance Note is designed to ensure consistency across the industry but is not intended to be exhaustive.

+This Guidance Note introduces a reasonable de minimis figure provision (which may be utilised at the sole discretion of the Trustees), but at the same time indicates to Managers and Trustees the need for tight controls over pricing routines to reduce the likelihood of incorrect pricing arising.
 It is intended to ensure that there is universally tight control over pricing throughout the industry to the benefit of investors generally whilst minimising the need for costly investigation into the consequences of very minor cases of incorrect pricing.

-^{} In this note manager means both designated and principal manager.
+In this note manager means both designated and principal manager.